Contrast-Security-OSS/docs/content/admin/teamserver/install/SystemRequirements.md

 ## Preparing for the Installation
 The Contrast Enterprise on Premise (EOP) TeamServer includes a Tomcat servlet container, a MySQL database instance and an Oracle Hotspot Java Virtual Machine.
 All of these components are embedded within the installation binary and deployed to a single server as part of the TeamServer architecture.
 Very little preparation is needed by customers to perform an installation of the TeamServer.
 Customers should prepare the following prior to installing:

-* System with adequate compute and memory resources based on guidance from our sizing recommendations.
+* System with adequate compute and memory resources based on guidance from our sizing recommendations
-* Adherence to the system requirements specified below.
+* Adherence to the system requirements specified below
 * Installation of the MySQL run-time libraries (Linux Only)

 ## System Requirements